 Prime Minister Dissolves Parliament

-On April 3, 2013, Malaysia’s prime minister Najib Razak dissolved parliament and called for a general election in hopes reestablishing his National Front coalition’s mandate, which has been in place for almost six decades.
+On April 3, 2013, Prime Minister Najib Razak dissolved parliament and called for a general election in hopes reestablishing his National Front coalition’s mandate, which has been in place for almost six decades.
 Despite winning less than 47% of the popular vote, Najib’s coalition took 133 out of 222 parliamentary seats (district lines are drawn in the coalition’s favor).
 It was the coalition's worst-ever electoral performance in a general election.
 Anwar Ibrahim's three-party alliance, Pakatan Rakyat, took 89 seats—its best showing to date.
 It had hoped to unseat the ruling party with a pledge of a cleaner government.
 Anwar alleged the election was rigged, accusing the government of dispatching as many as 40,000 "dubious" voters to cast ballots in tight races.

 Malaysia Airlines Flight Disappears